glenmiracle18/empower-hub/README.md

 - **Email:** [React Email](https://react.email)
 - **File Uploads:** [uploadthing](https://uploadthing.com)

-## Features to be Implemented for Student Employment Platform
+## Features to be Implemented for EmpowerHub Platform

 - [x] User Registration and Authentication
 - [ ] Profile Creation with Education and Skills
-- [x] Job Posting and Search Functionality
 - [ ] Resume/CV Upload and Management
-- [ ] Real-time Messaging for Students and Employers
+- [ ] Real-time Messaging for Stakeholders
 - [ ] Notifications for New Job Opportunities
 - [ ] Recommendations and Matching Algorithm
 - [ ] Feedback and Ratings System for Employers and Students